bantolov/RhetosWorkshop/Day5/day5.md

 Documentation:

-* TODO: Tutorial: Implementing business processes, with 2 typical examples: updating latest status and accumulating amounts.
+* TODO: Business process modeling tutorial (issue #311) on implementing business processes, with 2 typical examples: updating latest status and accumulating amounts.
 * An example of a business process with statuses:
   See Shipment.rhe, ShipmentEvents.rhe and ShipmentState.rhe
   in <https://github.com/Rhetos/Bookstore/tree/master/src/DslScripts>.
-* TODO: Bookstore: An example of a business process with aggregated quantities is currently missing:
+* TODO: Implement an example of a business process with aggregated quantities in Bookstore (issue #289)
   * WarehouseState process in module Warehousing1 - same implementation as Shipment process
   * WarehouseState process in module Warehousing2 - optimized implementation in C# instead of database view with cached state for each event (not just the current state).